lucky20511/EMV-Documents/transaction-process/overall-process.md

 3.Issuer public key verify ICC public key certificate

+*Step 4 is in Card Risk Management
+*4.ICC public key verify the returned AC which was signed using ICC private key

+*** Difference from DDA is step.4 will be apply to

 *.The response to 'GENERATE AC' is signed using ICC private key *.The actual verification of this signed dynamic data takes place in steps.8(Card action analysis) and step.11(Online/Offline Decision)